9.11. Upgrading the Manager from 4.2 to 4.3

 # yum update ovirt\*setup\* rh\*vm-setup-plugins

-engine-setupand follow the prompts to upgrade the Red Hat Virtualization Manager:
+engine-setupand follow the prompts to upgrade the Red Hat Virtualization Manager, the remote database or remote service:

 When the script completes successfully, the following message appears: